Chapter 3 Do You Still Want to Marry Me?

 Wentworth was wearing an apron, peeling shrimp.
 He cut off the heads, cut open the backs, and removed the veins, doing it quite carefully.

-Noticing she had come, he asked while peeling shrimp, "Why aren't you resting?"
+Noticing her presence, he asked while peeling shrimp, "Why aren't you resting?"

 "No need, I can handle it myself."